-Fixation is the ability to aim the eyes accurately.
+Fixation is the ability to aim the eyes to a particular spot accurately.
 Static fixation is the ability to focus on a stationary object when reading a word or working a math problem.
 Fixation occurs monocularly or binocularly.
 The goal of visual fixation is to then trigger the accommodative and vergence systems to identify what the object is, and where it is in space.

 Pursuit fixation is the ability to follow a moving object with the eyes.

 These complex operations require split-second timing for the brain to process the information received and to track the path of the moving object.
 Problems in these areas can impact someone's ability to read, drive a car, or participate in sports.

 People with visual fixation problems may be diagnosed with Oculomotor Dysfunction.

 You may have seen a procedure where the patient is to look at four corners of a wall individually.
 This movement and fixation can help increase awareness of eye placement as well as increase the ability for that eye movement to be accurate.
 This is just one of many procedures that are used in an overall comprehensive vision therapy program.